Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning: Methodology

+Considering that the agent interacts with an environment through a sequence of observations, strategy (action combinations), and rewards, we can describe the relationships between actions in the strategy as a BSN, represented in Eq. \eqref{agent_task_policy} accordingly.
+More formally, we can use the corresponding deep convolution neural networks to approximate the strategy \textit{Policy Network} (Actor) in the Eq. \eqref{agent_task_policy} as Eq. \eqref{joint_task_policy} \footnote{Here, $\mathcal{A}$ is the joint action or strategy space for the policy $\pi$; $\theta_i$ and $a_{i_t}$ are the parameters and action space of each sub-policy network $\pi_i$.}.
+The \textit{Value Network} (Critic) $q(s, \mathcal{A}_t; w)$ evaluate the performance of the specific joint action $\mathcal{A}$ using the value function in Eq. \eqref{joint_task_value} with a parameter $w$.
+Then, we can calculate the corresponding parameters' gradient descent using Eq. \eqref{gradient_joint_task_policy}.
 Through this process, we decompose the strategy policy network $\pi_{\mathcal{T}}$ into several sub-policies networks $\pi_i$ and organize them as the corresponding BSN.
 Furthermore, according to Eq. \eqref{gradient_joint_task_policy}, each sub-policies uses the same value network to update its parameters in every iteration.